johnsoncodehk/tsslint/README.md

 ## Creating a Custom Rule

-In line with our philosophy of prioritizing Developer Experience for custom rules, TSSLint offers a straightforward process for rule authoring by providing direct access to the TypeScript AST.
+TSSLint simplifies custom rule authoring by providing direct access to the TypeScript AST, aligning with our DX philosophy.

 **Example: A simple `no-debugger` rule**